Ad Hoc Semester Abroad

 Students who participate in the ad hoc study abroad programs are generally not eligible to receive financial assistance.
 For details, please consult with the Financial Aid Office.
 Students who wish to study abroad for a semester on an ad hoc basis must submit an application and supporting documentation to the Office of Transnational Programs (OTP) via OTP’s online application system.

-Selection Criteria: Previously Demonstrated Interest.
+Primary Criteria: Previously Demonstrated Interest.
 Students must show through their application that their proposed ad hoc program of study will substantially advance a previously demonstrated academic or professional interest in a manner that would not be possible by enrolling in a Georgetown-sponsored study abroad program.
 (This is a higher standard than that applied to other study abroad applications.)

 Additional Requirement: Ad Hoc Addendum.
 As part of the online application, students must complete an “Ad Hoc Addendum.”
 This form requires the student to undertake substantial research into the foreign law program with regard to contact information, academic calendar, standard course load, grading methods, examination policies, and other issues.